Published: December 17, 2019 • Last updated: December 16, 2019 at 10:31 am

-Unfortunately, once balances develop on your credit cards, they become a beast which needs to be fed each month as a result of high interest charges and minimum monthly payments.
+Unfortunately, once you accumulate high balances on your credit cards, they become a beast which needs to be fed each month as a result of high interest charges and minimum monthly payments.

 After two or three years of this, Lara was at her wits end. $75,000 in debt was choking her — the minimum monthly payment over $2,000!!

 She could not keep this up any longer.

 By the way, Lara has an excellent personal credit history.
 She has never had a late payment; so notwithstanding high balances, her score is respectable.
 She was wondering if a consumer proposal was the right solution for her situation.